STUDY: This is the most popular ’90s sitcom among Arkansans

-ARKANSAS (KFTA) — The ’90s was arguably one of the best decades.
+ARKANSAS (KNWA) — The ’90s was arguably one of the best decades.

 Tons of great movies were released, Nickelodeon played in many homes and kids stayed up late to watch “Snick”, Surge made kids jump off walls so to speak, friends compared Pokémon cards as well as pogs, scrunchies and slap bracelets were cute accessories, tons of one-hit wonders have us wondering where they are, Spice Girls spiced up your life… the list goes-on-and-on… but also, there were those fantastic sitcoms with the laugh tracks.